Explore a new city, grab a cocktail and try our favourite places to eat in Birmingham.

 We want all our guests to get the very best recommendations when it comes to dining and drinking in the city so who better to ask than the person who organises Birmingham’s annual restaurant, wine and cocktail festivals?
 Alex Nicholson-Evans knows her fine dining from her prix fixe and every other menu option in between.
 She’s certainly our go-to person.

 We’re excited to announce Alex as Staying Cool’s resident drink & dining editor.
-She’ll be sharing her favourite venues to suit any city centre break at our stylish Birmingham apartment hotel.
+She’ll be sharing her favourite venues to suit any city break at our stylish Birmingham apartment hotel.

 In this section you will find:

 From brilliant brunches and working lunches to delicious dinners and late-night cocktails, Alex’s new dining out guides are your go-to for the best of Birmingham.